mlnotebook/mlnotebook.github.io/content/post/ps1terminal.md

 +++
 date = "2017-08-08T10:05:14Z"
-description = "Making easier to identify which computer we're working on when we `ssh` a lot" tags = ['linux'] title = "Modifying the Terminal Prompt for Sanity" topics = ['linux', 'productivity']
+description = "Making it easier to identify which computer we're working on when we `ssh`" tags = ['linux'] title = "Modifying the Terminal Prompt for Sanity" topics = ['linux', 'productivity']